Skip to main contentSkip to Table of Contents

 Mission

 Established by the Rehabilitation Act of 1973, the United States Access Board — which was then known as the “Architectural and Transportation Barriers Compliance Board” — is an independent federal agency devoted to advancing accessibility and equality for people with disabilities.
-Originally, in the mid-1970s, the Access Board’s primary mission was enforcement of the Architectural Barriers Act (ABA), which requires federal buildings and certain other federally financed facilities to be accessible to persons with disabilities.
+Originally, in the mid-1970s, the Access Board’s primary mission was enforcement of the Architectural Barriers Act of 1968 (ABA), which requires federal buildings and certain other federally financed facilities to be accessible to people with disabilities.
 Congress has, however, expanded the agency’s mission and responsibilities over the years.
-Today, the Access Board’s mission embraces frour main areas: development of accessibility criteria for the built environment and other matters as directed by Congress (e.g., transit vehicles, information and communication technology, telecommunications equipment, medical diagnostic equipment); training and technical assistance; ABA compliance and enforcement, and promotion of accessibility.
+Today, the Access Board’s mission embraces four main areas: development of accessibility criteria for the built environment and other matters as directed by Congress (e.g., transit vehicles, information and communication technology, telecommunications equipment, medical diagnostic equipment); training and technical assistance; ABA compliance and enforcement; and promotion of accessibility.

 Organizational Structure

 The Access Board is governed by a 25-member board, with the Board Chair serving as agency head.
-Figure 1 depicts the agency’s organizational structure in FY 2023.
+Figure 1 depicts the agency’s organizational structure in FY 2025.

 Figure 1: U.S. Access Board Organizational Structure